sagefell29/MAPML_back-end/README.md

 1. **Data Processing:** The back end handles the core data processing tasks, such as data cleaning, transformation, and feature engineering, ensuring that the data is ready for machine learning.
 2. **Model Training:** This module manages the training of selected machine learning models using the processed data.
 It handles the training-validation splits and model hyperparameter tuning.
 3. **Result Generation:** The back end generates results in the form of evaluation metrics and visualizations, such as scatter plots comparing predicted and actual values, to provide users with insights into model performance.
+4. **Classification Evaluation:** For classification tasks, the system provides comprehensive evaluation metrics including accuracy, precision, recall, F1-score, and confusion matrices to help users understand model performance across different classes.
-4. **Error Handling and Security:** The back end incorporates robust error handling mechanisms to ensure the reliability of the application.
+5. **Error Handling and Security:** The back end incorporates robust error handling mechanisms to ensure the reliability of the application.
 It performs input validation to prevent unauthorized access and malicious actions.
 Security measures are implemented to protect sensitive data and maintain the integrity of the system.

 ## Back-End Development Process 🛠️